 Abstract.
-In a plane polygon P with straight sides, we prove analytic regularity of the Leray-Hopf solution of the stationary, viscous and incompressible Navier-Stokes equations.
+In a plane polygon P with straight sides, we prove analytic regularity of the Leray-Hopf solution of the stationary, viscous, and incompressible Navier-Stokes equations.
 We assume small data, analytic volume force and no-slip boundary conditions.
 Analytic regularity is quantified in so-called countably normed, corner-weighted spaces with homogeneous norms.
-Implications of this analytic regularity include exponential convergence rates of so-called hp-Finite Element and Spectral Element discretizations.
+Implications of this analytic regularity include exponential smallness of Kolmogorov N-widths of solutions, exponential convergence rates of mixed hp-discontinuous Galerkin finite element and spectral element discretizations and of model order reduction techniques.